 Although enjoyable, when 'Hunters' goes off-the-wall for a few brief moments, it sometimes feels quite jarring.
 The series can go from a gripping scene to a slapstick comedy scene in the space of a few moments.
 It's welcome, but it just makes the series' tone feel very fluid and makes the viewer question what they're watching.

 Is this supposed to be an entertaining Nazi-filled TV series full of murder, bad-ass bombshells, and gnarly outfits - or a serious series highlighting how many millions of innocent people died in the 1940's?
 'Hunters' falls somewhere in between.

 It's quite obvious whose idea these moments of comedy are coming from - executive producer Jordan Peele.
 The Academy Award-winner injects his signature stamp onto the series in parts, which feels a bit lost in a sea of brutal Nazi and Jewish killings in the present day and flashbacks to German concentration camps.

 The series is created by David Weil, who is sure to be a name worth remembering in the future.

 If the sound of a group of killers attempting to hunt down Nazis sounds like your idea of great TV, then this is the series for you.
 While fun, the series also has its incredibly dark moments due to the real-world happenings it is based on.
 Nonetheless, the series ticks a lot of boxes which viewers are going to want plenty more of in the future.

 'Hunters' is available to stream on Amazon Prime Video from today.
-Check out our On Demand page for everything else you might need.
+Check out On Demand for everything else you might need.